waynewu6250/Polycraft/README.md

 # Polycraft
 Polycraft game for AI agent in hunter-gatherer game trained with DQN

-Objective: Find MacGuffin, pick up and place in right position.
+Current objective: Locate to the MacGuffin in the environment, pick it up and place in right blue pad.
+Support Environment: JAVA 8 on windows.